ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 }
 ```

-If the user passes no arguments to the program, there's no need to allocate space
-for `b`.
-If they do, `malloc` will find space for it.
+The arguments passed to the program determine if memory is allocated or not.

-## malloc
+## The C library malloc function

 The C standard library provides a special function
 [`malloc`](https://en.cppreference.com/w/c/memory/malloc). `m` for "memory",
 `alloc` for "allocate".
-This can be used to ask for a suitably sized memory
+This is used to ask for a suitably sized memory
-location while the program is running.
+location while a program is running.

 ```C
 void *malloc(size_t size);
 ```

-The C library will then look for a chunk of memory with size of at least `size`
+The C library looks for a chunk of memory with size of at least `size`
 bytes in a large chunk of memory that it has reserved.
 For instance on Ubuntu
-Linux, this will be done by GLIBC.
+Linux, this is done by GLIBC.

 The example at the top of the page is trivial of course.
 As it is we could just
 statically allocate both integers like this:

 ```C
 void fn() {
     int a, b = 0;
 }
 ```

-That's ok if this data is never be returned from this function.
+Variables `a` and `b` work fine if they are not needed outside of the function.
 Or in other
-words, if the lifetime of this data is equal to that of the function.
+words, if the lifetime of the data is equal to that of the function.

-A more complicated example will show you when that is not the case, and the value
+A more complex example shows when this is not the case, and the values
-lives longer than the function that created it.
+live longer than the creating function.

 ```C
 #include <stdlib.h>